This extension adds support for Inform 7 in VS Code.

 Known issues

-- When modifying a project's setting in Inform 7 IDE while the project is open in VS Code, you'll need to restart VS Code for the changes to take effect.
+- When modifying the settings of a project in the Inform 7 IDE while the project is open in VS Code, you'll need to restart VS Code for the changes to take effect.